maxludden/supergene-v2/books/book06/md/chapter-2079.md

 Over the course of a few minutes, many of the Rebate were killed.
 Explosions rattled the place.
 Cries and screams erupted from every which way.

 Vikto!
-That *sshole Vikto!”
+That asshole Vikto!”
 Sad Night gritted his teeth.
 He wanted to find Vikto, who had given him the tape, but Vikto was nowhere to be seen.
 When he looked back over his shoulder, he saw a Blue Gold Demon Bug coming for him.

 “What do we do now?”
 Zero asked as they retreated.